brittlewis12/witness-budgets/witness-budgets.md

 **One-liner:** "We track correctness with verification and usability with operational content."

-### 3.4 Why This Matters for AI Mathematics
+### 3.4 Why this matters for AI mathematics

 **Hypothesis H1 (Automation):** We hypothesize that lower witness budgets (C0–C2) improve automated proof success and efficiency relative to classically equivalent statements.

-This is not obvious—classical proofs can be shorter and sometimes easier for current models trained on predominantly classical corpora.
+This is not obvious — classical proofs can be shorter and sometimes easier for current models trained on predominantly classical corpora.
 A rigorous evaluation framework is outlined in §7.1 to measure this effect directly.
 For this approach to be credible, results would need to be reported regardless of whether they confirm or refute the hypothesis.

 **Mechanistic rationale:**

 1. **Execution-prunable witnesses (CEGIS-style pruning).** When existentials live in Type (C0–C2), candidate witnesses can be run and falsified locally.
 This adds a cheap, ground-truth rejection test at many nodes of the search tree, reducing effective branching.
 In dependent type theory, `∃ x, P x` at constructive levels becomes a Σ-type whose inhabitant `(x, p)` can be partially validated by computation (normalization + running x) before finishing the logical part p.
 This supplies a local verifier for many search nodes; in proof-search terms it's a low-cost refutation oracle that reduces branching.

    **Limitation:** This mechanism only applies when (a) the witness type is enumerable/executable (`∃ x : Nat, P x` can enumerate and test; `∃ x : Real, P x` or `∃ f : Nat → Nat, P f` generally cannot), and (b) the property is efficiently checkable.
 This may apply to a smaller fraction of mathematical proofs than initially expected.
-Additionally, current proof search in Lean doesn't actually execute candidate witnesses during search (unlike CEGIS-style program synthesis), so realizing this benefit would require modifying proof search infrastructure—a non-trivial engineering effort.
+Additionally, current proof search in Lean doesn't actually execute candidate witnesses during search (unlike CEGIS-style program synthesis), so realizing this benefit would require modifying proof search infrastructure — a non-trivial engineering effort.
 The hypothesis is that this mechanism *could* improve automation if implemented, but it's not automatic from constructive structure alone.

 2. **Sequential structure as search constraints.** DC/ACω yield program shape (Σ/Π structure, recursion over ℕ).
 This constrains the synthesis space (fewer admissible terms) and narrows tactic choices.